What is Zlatan Ibrahimovic's net worth and how much does the LA Galaxy star earn?

-Zlatan Ibrahimovic is one of the world's most famous footballers, having lined out for Barcelona, PSG and Manchester United in a lengthy career.
+Zlatan Ibrahimovic is one of the world's most famous footballers, having lined out for Barcelona, Paris Saint-Germain and Manchester United in a lengthy career.

-The 36-year-old has won 32 trophies during his playing career and is also Sweden's record international goalscorer.
+He has won over 30 trophies during his playing career and is also Sweden's record international goalscorer.

 As a result of his immense ability, he has earned millions in wages from his various clubs and signing-on fees, but he is also a shrewd businessman with numerous interests.

 - Ronaldo, Solskjaer and Man Utd respond to critics with yet another sensational comeback against Atalanta

 - Why hasn't Havertz kicked on from becoming Chelsea's Champions League hero?

 - What next for Man Utd starlet Amad after injury recovery?

 - Why Man City's flying full-backs are key to making Guardiola's striker-less system tick

 Goal investigates how much Ibrahimovic earns, his sponsorship deals and net worth.